 Three days exploring everything HDS has to offer.
 And it's on us.

 DivEx is a three-day introduction to graduate programs at HDS that span religious and cultural divides to prepare ethical leaders to work in a complex world.

-DivEx is for college undergraduates who have a commitment to diversity and social justice and who are considering careers in ministry or other fields in which the study of religion, theology, and ethics would be an asset.
+DivEx is for college undergraduates who have a commitment to diversity and social justice and who are considering a career in any fields in which the study of religion, theology, and ethics would be an asset.

-DivEx is free.
-We provide housing, all meals, and airline, bus, or train transportation to and from Boston.
+DivEx is completely free.
+We provide housing, all meals, and domestic airline, bus, or train transportation to and from Boston.
 (Ground transportation to and from airports, bus or train stations, or other transport terminals is not included.)

-- Online application form
+- Completed online application form

 - Personal statement describing your interest in the program

 - Letter of recommendation from a professor, career mentor, or faith-based leader

 - Academic transcripts

 - Network with Harvard faculty and current students

 - Attend classes of your choice on a wide range of topics, religious traditions, languages, and concepts